BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 5. In another shell (not in the two that's already in the orangepi), run:
 ```
-./runTrackCode.sh
+./runCamera1.sh
 ```
-and in another shell, run:
+and in another shell, run (first cd into the bash script directory):
 ```
+cd ros2_stereo_launch_bash_scripts/
 ./ros2_stereo_launch.sh
 ```
 and in another shell(XD), run: